 If a plant is too large to repot, you can top dress the soil by carefully removing the top few inches of soil and replacing it with new compost.

-Finally, a word about fertilizing newly repotted plants.
-Most store-bought compost mixes have fertilizer included.
+Finally, when it comes to fertilizing newly repotted plants, most store-bought compost mixes have fertilizer included.
 In general, you shouldn't fertilize newly repotted plants for six weeks.
 It will reduce the chances of burning the new root growth.